 Go for a Gloss

-If you’re worried about doing damage to your tresses, Kaeding recommends an alternative route to a drastic change: color gloss.
-According to Kaeding, a color gloss can change the tone of your tresses and add a little bit of shine without incurring any bleach-based damage.
-“I also recommend adding a few subtle highlights and seeing how bleach affects your hair integrity” says Kaeding, “once the hair has been compromised it can take months to repair.”
+If you’re worried about doing damage to your tresses, Cassondra recommends an alternative route to a drastic change: color gloss.
+According to her, a color gloss can change the tone of your tresses and add a little bit of shine without incurring any bleach-based damage.
+“I also recommend adding a few subtle highlights and seeing how bleach affects your hair integrity,” says Cassondra.
+“Once the hair has been compromised it can take months to repair.”

 Don’t Skip on the Maintenance

-At home care is key, especially for first-time forays into the hair color game.
+At-home care is key, especially for first-time forays into the hair color game.
 Be sure to consult your colorist for product recommendations specific to your coloring process and hair texture.
-“If you are doing a base color, gloss, and or an all over color you would want to get a color treated shampoo and conditioner” says Kaeding, “I recommend Redken’s Color extend magnetics.
-It’s sulfate free, light weight and gentle on the hair.”
-If you’ve opted for highlights, balayage, or any other lightening service, a hydrating shampoo and conditioner is your best bet.
-Kaeding recommends Redken’s All Soft line to add a boost of moisture and shine to newly lightened locks.
+“If you are doing a base color, gloss, and or an all-over color you would want to get a color-treated shampoo and conditioner,” says Cassondra.
+“I recommend Redken’s Color extend magnetics.
+It’s sulfate-free, lightweight, and gentle on the hair.”
+If you’ve opted for highlights, balayage, or any other lightening service, hydrating shampoo and conditioner is your best bet.
+Cassondra recommends Redken’s All Soft line to add a boost of moisture and shine to newly lightened locks.